“Who the fuck are you!?!”

 The dog and Quarter rat don’t even see it coming when the flashlight descends from above with bone-breaking force over the canine’s head, putting the beast down for the count.
 The Quarter rat whirls and comes at him with the knife.
 Steel streaks towards the falling man’s chest.
 He can’t dodge.

 Lou doesn’t try.
-He seizes the vampire’s wrist hard enough to make her scream and yanks her off her feet, even amidst his own mid-air descent.
-The centuries-old detective breaks his fall with a roll as the Quarter rat crashes against the alley wall.
+He seizes the vampire’s wrist hard enough to make her scream, still while he falls, and yanks her off her feet.
+The centuries-old detective breaks his descent with a roll as the Quarter rat crashes against the alley wall.
 When she hits the ground, eyes wide as her prior wounds refuse to close, the stake from Lou’s coat pocket is already descending towards her chest.

 She gets out one question before the wood pierces her heart: